Stocks Decline as Investors Parse Tax Plan, Earnings Reports

 Other moves followed mixed earnings announcements.

 Kraft Heinz reported its first sales increase since its namesake companies combined two years earlier.
 However, it missed analysts' expectations.
-Shares fell about 0.9%.
+Shares fell 0.7%.

-Apple is due to release results after the market closes Thursday and was down 0.8% in recent trading.
+Apple is due to release results after the market closes Thursday and was up 0.5% in recent trading.

 Moves in currencies and bond markets were muted after The Wall Street Journal reported that President Donald Trump intends to nominate Federal Reserve governor Jerome Powell as the next chairman of the central bank.
 Mr. Powell is an ally of Fed Chairwoman Janet Yellen who is widely expected to continue the central bank's gradual approach to tightening monetary policy.